 A Participant must deliver notice to the Company no later than 90 days following the occurrence of the circumstances that constitute Good Reason.
 The Company shall be provided a 30-day period following the receipt of such notice to cure the circumstances that give rise to Good Reason.
-If, during the cure period, such circumstances are remedied, the Participant will not be permitted to terminate employment for Good Reason as a result of such circumstances.
-If, at the end of the cure period, the circumstances that constitutes Good Reason have not been remedied, the Participant will be entitled to terminate employment for Good Reason during the 30-day period that follows the end of the cure period.
-If the Participant does not terminate employment during such 30-day period, the Participant will not be permitted to terminate employment for Good Reason as a result of such circumstances.
+If, during the cure period, such circumstances are remedied, the Participant will not be permitted to terminate employment for Good Reason have not been remedied, the Participant will be entitled to terminate employment for Good Reason during the 30-day period that follows the end of the cure period.
+If the Participant does not terminate employment during such 30-day period, the Participant will not be permitted to terminate employment for Good Reason as a result of Good Reason during the 30-day period that follows the end of the cure period.
+If the Participant does not terminate employment during such 30-day period, the Participant will not be permitted to terminate employment for Good Reason as a result of Good Reason as a result of Such circumstance during such 30-day period.